 Profound Medical to Release Fourth Quarter and Full Year 2022 Financial Results on March 7 – Conference Call to Follow

-/EIN News/ -- TORONTO, Feb.
+TORONTO, Feb.
 14, 2023 (GLOBE NEWSWIRE) -- Profound Medical Corp.
-(NASDAQ:PROF; TSX:PRN) (“Profound” or the “Company”), a commercial-stage medical device company that develops and markets customizable, incision-free therapies for the ablation of diseased tissue, will announce its fourth quarter and full year 2022 financial results after market close on Tuesday, March 7, 2023.
+PROFPRN ("Profound" or the "Company"), a commercial-stage medical device company that develops and markets customizable, incision-free therapies for the ablation of diseased tissue, will announce its fourth quarter and full year 2022 financial results after market close on Tuesday, March 7, 2023.

 Profound management will host a conference call at 4:30 p.m.
 ET to review the financial results and discuss business developments in the period.